uaqq/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/COPY.html.md

 COPY LINEITEM TO PROGRAM 'cat > /tmp/lineitem.csv' CSV;
 ```

-This example uses the `PROGRAM` and `ON SEGMENT` clauses to copy data to files on the segment hosts.
+This example uses the `PROGRAM` and `(ON_SEGMENT)` clauses to copy data to files on the segment hosts.
 On the segment hosts, the `COPY` command replaces `<SEGID>` with the segment content ID to create a file for each segment instance on the segment host.

 ```
-COPY LINEITEM TO PROGRAM 'cat > /tmp/lineitem_program<SEGID>.csv' ON SEGMENT CSV;
+COPY LINEITEM TO PROGRAM 'cat > /tmp/lineitem_program<SEGID>.csv' (ON_SEGMENT, FORMAT csv);
 ```

-This example uses the `PROGRAM` and `ON SEGMENT` clauses to copy data from files on the segment hosts.
+This example uses the `PROGRAM` and `ON_SEGMENT` clauses to copy data from files on the segment hosts.
 The `COPY` command replaces `<SEGID>` with the segment content ID when copying data from the files.
 On the segment hosts, there must be a file for each segment instance where the file name contains the segment content ID on the segment host.

 ```
-COPY LINEITEM_4 FROM PROGRAM 'cat /tmp/lineitem_program<SEGID>.csv' ON SEGMENT CSV;
+COPY LINEITEM_4 FROM PROGRAM 'cat /tmp/lineitem_program<SEGID>.csv' (ON_SEGMENT, FORMAT csv);
 ```

 ## <a id="section12"></a>Compatibility